openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

 To specify an advanced filter you can

-- specify an filter for the value of an given channel.
-Therefore you must specify the channel name (with channel group) and specify an compare value like this:
+- specify a filter for the value of a given channel.
+Therefore you must specify the channel name (with channel group) and specify a compare value like this:
 `departure#line="RE60"` this will select all trains with line RE60
 - use regular expressions for expected channel values, for example:  `departure#line="RE.*"`, this will match all lines starting with "RE".
-- combine multiple statements as and conjunction by using `&`.
-If used both parts must match, for example: `departure#line="RE60" & trip#category="WFB"`
+- combine multiple statements as "and" conjunction by using `&`.
+If used, both parts must match, for example: `departure#line="RE60" & trip#category="WFB"`
-- combine multiple statements as or disjunction by using `|`.
-If used one of the parts must match, for example: `departure#line="RE60" | departure#line="RE60"`
+- combine multiple statements as "or" disjunction by using `|`.
+If used, one of the parts must match, for example: `departure#line="RE60" | departure#line="RE60"`
 - use brackets to build more complex queries like `trip#category="RE" AND (departure#line="17" OR departure#line="57")`

-If an channel has multiple values, like the channels `arrival#planned-path` and `departure#planned-path` have a list of stations, only one of the values must match the given expression.
-So you can specify an filter like `departure#planned-path="Hannover Hbf"` to easy display only trains that will go to Hannover Hbf.
+If a channel has multiple values, like the channels `arrival#planned-path` and `departure#planned-path` have a list of stations, only one of the values must match the given expression.
+So you can specify a filter like `departure#planned-path="Hannover Hbf"` to easily display only trains that will go to Hannover Hbf.

 If the filtered value is not present for a train, for example if you filter a departure attribute but train ends at the selected station, the filter will not match.